The disturbing death of Helen Fiona Torbet in the Scottish Highlands

 In a strange twist to the tale, police photographed the guest house from a helicopter as they carried out extensive sweeps of the area while the Torbet case was still being treated as a missing person inquiry.
 In the picture, Donald McMillan is seen standing in the garden beside a pile of logs on the very spot where he had buried his innocent victim.

 It was a mystery how Fiona’s grave had been dug without the family members in the nearby Caravan hearing the commotion, as the wood storage area would have had to have been taken down and rebuilt over the body.
-The fact that Zena and Donald McMillan Sr. were absent at the time was helpful.
+The fact that Zena and Donald McMillan Sr. were absent at the time was undoubtedly helpful.

 On further questioning, Donald McMillan's motive for the murder was found to be sexually related.
 The 33-year-old former soldier said he wore women's underwear and was fascinated with older women, which proved fatal for Helen.
 He also admitted he was the voyeur who had been spying on local women.